broadinstitute/depmap_omics/README.md

 > After QC, we are also preparing the data to be released to different groups, removing the samples per access category: Blacklist\|Internal\|DepMapConsortium\|Public.

-We are then uploading the data to a server called taiga where it will be used in the depmap portal
+We are then uploading the data to taiga where it will be used in the depmap portal.

-## Auxiliary Data for the Pipeline <a name="data"></a>

-### PONS

-for CN pons are made from a set of ~400 normals from the GTEx project as they were sequenced in the same fashion as CCLE samples with the same set of baits. you can see the ID of the samples in `data/samples_for_pons.csv`.
-We have created pons for each bait set and using XY only.
-We have used workflow from the pipeline:
-`gatk/CNV_Somatic_Panel_Workflow`

-### targets

-The data we are presenting comes from different WES targets/baits/intervals.

-We are currently using Illumina ICE intervals and Agilent intervals. you can find their related PON files and interval files as parameters in our workspace files in `data/xQx.json`

-__additional auxilliary data is used and listed in some of our workflow, like the CGA pipeline.
-You will be able to find them by looking at the wdl scripts of each pipelines and looking into the data/xQx.json` files for workspace data files.__

 @[jkobject](https://www.jkobject.com)